What is myofascial release massage therapy?

 During your myofascial release massage, your therapist will target areas which are tight and works to loosen the fascia and release your muscles, organs and bones from restrictive and often painful positions.

 Myofascial massage is an oil free massage that uses a series of slow moves to gradually stretch and release your fascia from under the surface of your skin.
 Sometimes if we think it will help speed up your progress, then we may combine this with deep oscillation therapy or ultrasonic cavitation.

 Questions & Answers

 What is myofascial pain syndrome?

-Myofascial pain syndrome is a chronic pain .
-It is caused by your myofascial tissues which become tight and then sensitive and as a result you could experience many of the disorders in the list above because these tissues surround and support the muscles throughout your body.
+Myofascial pain syndrome is a chronic pain.
+Your myofascial tissues which become tight cause it and create sensitivity.
+As a result you could experience many of the disorders in the list below because these tissues surround and support the muscles throughout your body.